 7. Up to four approved transfer courses may be applied toward the major.
 Courses taken before matriculation transfer toward the major if they have been approved by the University and are on SIS with a History mnemonic (HIAF, HIEA, HIEU, HILA, HIME, HISA, HIST, HIUS).
 Courses taken after matriculation require departmental approval.
 Consult the Transfer Credit Approval Procedure link.

 8. Courses taken in other departments may not be counted toward the major unless cross-listed in the History Department (e.g., ECON 2061/HIUS 2061).
+Nor can they be counted toward the minor if they are intended to count for the major in the other cross-listed department, in this case Economics.

 9. Students must complete the eleven courses toward the History major with a minimum cumulative GPA of 2.0.